Got a question or want to see if it’s already been asked, then this is the place.

 Q: Do you really work 7 days a week?

-A: Yes, from early March to mid-November I work 7 days per week, with a normal workday starting at 5am and finishing around 9-10pm.
-Just because the stand is closed doesn’t mean I’m off.
+A: Yes, from early March to late December I work 7 days per week, with a normal workday starting at 5am and finishing around 9-10pm.
+Just because the stand is closed doesn’t mean I’m off, and just because you can’t see me or what I’m doing doesn’t mean I’m not working.

 Q: Who makes the preserves you are selling?